nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Redo

-Prerequisites for test cases: You must have called undo as the previous command.
+Prerequisites: You must have called undo as the previous command.

 1. Test case 1: `redo`